Tag Conference Vienna 2025

 BEZIRKSMUSEUM MARIAHILF

-The Call for Papers is now open for The Tag Conference Vienna 2025, hosted by the Literature Museum at the Austrian National Library and Bezirksmuseum Mariahilf.
-The event includes lectures and readings, as well as exhibitions and guided tours into lesser-known Vienna.
+The Tag Conference lands in Vienna for a special event hosted by the Literature Museum at the Austrian National Library and Bezirksmuseum Mariahilf.
+Our three-day programme features lectures and readings by over 20 speakers from America and across Europe, as well as exhibitions and guided tours into lesser-known Vienna.

 The conference will be held in English, with the exception of the Friday evening programme, which will be conducted in German.